Eden said "I think I'm gonna move to California." And so she did.

 ZF

-And the quote mark was a peace sign that would become a signal betwen them just like red shoes and headlights.
+And the quote mark was a peace sign that would become a signal between them just like red shoes and headlights.

-This was a promise that they would not stay apart for too long but that it would be awesome.
+This was a promise and a dare.
+They would not stay apart for too long, but they would take risks and it would be awesome.